Dusman Sabuni: Military career

-In 1979 during the Uganda–Tanzania War a combined force of Tanzanian troops and Ugandan rebels invaded Uganda and approached the capital, Kampala.
+In 1979, during the Uganda–Tanzania War a combined force of Tanzanian troops and Ugandan rebels invaded Uganda and approached the capital, Kampala.
 Amin fled the city and left Sabuni in charge of its defence.
 Kampala ultimately fell, and Sabuni fled to Kenya.
 The circumstances of his flight are disputed.
 According to his own testimony, he fled Kampala on 8 April 1979, and went to Mbale from where he and his family traveled to the border, crossing it on 10 April.
 Eyewitnesses claimed to have seen him in Mbale as late as 11 April, however, where he, Idi Amin, and other high-ranking officials allegedly plundered the African Textile Mills.
 Furthermore, Sabuni claimed that he stayed at Molo after his escape until being detained by Kenyan agents and sent to Kakamega, whereas diplomat Madanjeet Singh stated that Sabuni was staying in Nairobi after fleeing Uganda.
 He was arrested by local authorities in May after being indicted by the Kampala chief magistrate for murder and extradited back to Uganda on 16 June.

 Later life

 Sources do not agree on Sabuni's fate after his return to Uganda.
 According to some reports, he was incarcerated at Luzira Prison by the Uganda National Liberation Front before starving to death in their custody in 1981.
 His father was killed by UNLF troops in 1980.
 According to journalist Anne Mugisa, Sabuni was released in Uganda but arrested and charged with breaking into and stealing from the African Textile Mills in Mbale.
 He was ultimately acquitted on 17 December 1981, and then moved back to Kenya, going to Mombasa and reportedly remarrying.
 According to Sabuni's lawyer Joe Mayanja and journalist Innocent Kazooba, Sabuni was still in Luzira Prison when Yoweri Museveni came to power in Uganda and Museveni had him released.
 Sabuni then fled to Zaire and then Saudi Arabia.
-By 1990, he had joined a Ugandan rebel group operating in Zaire, the Former Uganda National Army (FUNA), and served as one its leaders alongside Isaac Lumago and Abdulatif Tiyua.
+By 1990, he had joined a Ugandan rebel group operating in Zaire, the Former Uganda National Army (FUNA), and served as one of its leaders alongside Isaac Lumago and Abdulatif Tiyua.
 Sabuni flew to Nairobi briefly in 1997 but, after being prevented by Kenyan authorities from leaving the premises of Jomo Kenyatta International Airport, he flew back to Saudi Arabia.
 He later became chief of staff of the Allied Democratic Forces (ADF), a Ugandan Islamic fundamentalist rebel group, using the pseudonym "Al Hajji Osman".
 He was replaced in 1998 after falling ill and being forced to retire to a hospital in Mombasa.
-Ugandan military sources stated that he was leading an ADF subgroup, namely NALU, by 1999.
+Ugandan military sources stated that he was leading an ADF subgroup, NALU, by 1999.

 According to journalist Yunusu Abbey, Sabuni died from a stroke in Mombasa in 1999 and was buried in the city.
 According to Mugisa, he died there in 2000.